Re-building Athletes From The Ground Up

 “Are you still spending time with your friends you train with?”

 “What do you do outside of your sport?”

-Next time you are treating an injured athlete don’t get stuck like I used to or like --like so many of the providers I’d encountered as the patient.
+Next time you are treating an injured athlete don’t get stuck like I used to or like so many of the providers I’d encountered as the patient.
 Don’t just get fixated and focused on fixing the physical body and performance characteristics of the athlete, or you may miss the deeper, less tangible human elements hiding within the athlete.